 You’ve probably never heard for Virginia Christine.
 But you might recognize her as Mrs. Olson from Folgers’ retro TV commercials.
-Christine was a Stanton, Iowa native and in 1971, the southwest Iowa town’s water tower was transformed into a Swedish coffee pot—complete with handle, spout and top knob—in her honor.
+Christine was a Stanton, Iowa native.
+So, in 1971, the southwest Iowa town’s water tower was transformed into a Swedish coffee pot — complete with handle, spout and top knob — in her honor.

-Nearby you’ll find another symbol of Swedish hospitality: the World’s Largest Swedish Coffee Cup.
-Erected in 2000, the coffee cup and saucer still stands as a water tower.
-The 95-foot-tall tower holds 150,000 gallons (or an impressive 2.4 million cups of coffee).
+Stanton couldn’t get enough of its Swedish heritage so in 2000, the town erected the World’s Largest Swedish Coffee Cup.
+This coffee cup and saucer still stands as a 95-foot-tall water tower, which holds 150,000 gallons (or an impressive 2.4 million cups of coffee).

-Visit the World’s Largest Swedish Coffee Pot & Cup
+Plan Your Visit to the World’s Largest Swedish Coffee Pot & Cup

 World’s Largest Swedish Coffee Pot, Swedish Heritage & Cultural Center, 410 Hilltop Avenue in Stanton, Iowa